xoxzo/help.xoxzo.com/content/Xoxzo Cloud Telephony Platform/SMS API/what-is-sin-en.md

-Title: What is SIN (SMS-IN-Number)?
+Title: What is Receive SMS Messages API?
 Date: 2019-12-28
 Slug: what-is-sin
 Lang: en
 Category: Xoxzo Cloud Telephony Platform/SMS API

-## What is Receiving SMS API?
+## What is Receive SMS Messages API?
-Receiving SMS API will enable you to search a mobile phone number（SIN = SMS-IN-Number) available to subscribe and you can receive SMS messages on internet without the device to receive SMS such as Mobile phones, Smart Phones or etc., once you subscribed one via our API.
+Receive SMS Messages API will enable you to search a mobile phone number（SIN = SMS-IN-Number) available to subscribe and you can receive SMS messages on internet without the device to receive SMS such as Mobile phones, Smart Phones or etc., once you subscribed one via our API.

-## What is the benefit to use Receiving SMS API？
+## What is the benefit to use Receive SMS Messages API？
 There are unlimited things you can do with this API:

 + Create the list of SMS Senders